EN

 The term "manufactured home" was adopted in 1980 by the U.S. Congress to describe a type of house that is constructed in a factory to comply with a building code developed by the Department of Housing and Urban Development (HUD).

-Since mid-1976, all manufactured homes have been constructed to meet the federal building standards adopted and administered by HUD.
-This national code is called the National Manufactured Home Construction and Safety Standards.
-The code regulates manufactured home design and construction, strength and durability, fire-resistance, and energy-efficiency.
+HUD mandates federal standards for design, construction, and installation of manufactured homes to assure the quality, durability, safety, and affordability of manufactured homes.
+The National Manufactured Home Construction and Safety Standards. code regulates manufactured home design and construction, strength and durability, fire-resistance, and energy-efficiency.
 It also prescribes the performance standards for the heating, plumbing, air conditioning, thermal, and electrical systems.

-According to FHA rules, a manufactured home differs from a new construction project because of the nature of its assembly.
+A manufactured home differs from a new construction project because of the nature of its assembly.
 New construction property is built "on-site".
 FHA defines a manufactured home as "a structure that is transportable in one or more sections.
 In traveling mode, the home is eight feet or more in width and forty feet or more in length."

-Guidelines for Borrowers with Manufactured Homes
+Guidelines for Manufactured Homes

 To be eligible for FHA mortgage insurance, the manufactured home must be built after June 15, 1976, and there must be a certification label to prove it.